andymcguinness/ac-console/README.md

 ## Usage

-Type "php ac.php" to see a list of commands.
+`./ac-console` for a list of options.

 ## Configuration